mestiez/Android-2/README.md

 and replace `[address]` with the address of your server.
 This has to be run directly from inside the output folder to ensure the `bot_token` file is found.

+**IMPORTANT: THERE IS NO SECURITY IN PLACE YET.
+Anyone can access the control panel if they have the address.
+Host it locally or implement some sort of authentication**

 ### Client

 The client is built using Angular (I am sorry) so you need NodeJS and the Angular CLI to build it.
 Before building it, edit the `src/app/models.ts` file.